Seamless Migration from Medium to Self-Hosted Website

 with:

-command: '-j your Medium account'
+command: '-j your Medium username'

-• command: Enter your Medium account after -j.
+command: Enter your Medium username after -j

-In addition to automatic execution at scheduled times, you can also manually trigger execution by following these steps:
+Besides automatic execution at scheduled times, you can also manually trigger execution by following these steps:

 Actions -> ZMediumToMarkdown -> Run workflow -> Run workflow.